NASA-IMPACT/hls-sentinel2-downloader-serverless/README.md

 }
 ```

-### IntHub2 Credentials
+### Copernicus Credentials

-The deployment relies on the IntHub2 Credentials having been added to the AWS account previously within Secrets Manager.
-For your given `IDENTIFIER` value, the Secret should be stored under `hls-s2-downloader-serverless/<IDENTIFIER>/inthub2-credentials`.
+The deployment relies on the Copernicus Credentials having been added to the AWS account previously within Secrets Manager.
+For your given `IDENTIFIER` value, the Secret should be stored under `hls-s2-downloader-serverless/<IDENTIFIER>/copernicus-credentials`.

-This is **required** in standard deployments where `USE_INTHUB2` is set to `TRUE`, it is not used within integration deployments.

 The Secret should look like: